For Tuyet, Katrina, KaSandra, and Luc

 “Suit yourself Whitey.
 Now fill me in, I’m all ears.”

 “Right, okay well like I said I don’t know much yet.
 But here’s what I can say so far.
-Fact, a nineteen year-old mommy walked into the middle of Hollywood Boulevard right in front of Grauman’s Egyptian Theater and then before God and Country doused herself and her newborn child with gasoline from a baby bottle and lit a match.
-Fact, her last words recorded by God knows how many smart phones were ‘I love you father.’
-Fact, the young lady was the subject of a documentary film by a popular activist priest, the Reverend Nicholas Aloysius Quinn.”
+FACT, a nineteen year-old mommy walked into the middle of Hollywood Boulevard right in front of Grauman’s Egyptian Theater and then before God and Country she doused herself and her newborn child with gasoline from a baby bottle and lit a match.
+FACT, her last words recorded by God knows how many smart phones were ‘I love you father.’
+FACT, the young lady was the subject of a documentary film by a popular activist priest, the Reverend Nicholas Aloysius Quinn.”

 “Oh, Father Hollyweird, right?”